G-Code Programming

 The specified feedrate is modal and stays active until you specify a new feedrate with the F command.

 The F command has the same functionality as the SetupCoordinatedSpeed() AeroScript function.
-For more information, refer to the SetupCoordinatedSpeed() function in Coordinated Speeds.
+For more information, refer to the SetupCoordinatedSpeed() function in Coordinated Motion.
 For information about dominant and dependent axes, see AxisType Parameter and E Command in the section that follows.

 E Command